About The Movie:

 the air ducts.
 Curt and Jules go outside to have sex and when they begin, then

-zombies and Jules is decapitated.
+they are attacked by the zombies and Jules is decapitated.
 Marty begins to feel as

-if he were being controlled by "
+if he were being controlled by "puppeteers"

 and meets the fleeing Curt outside.
 The friends attempt to barricade against